In this Article

 - They must meet at some time

-- This is most probable if when the sperm reaches the uterus, it meets with a viable egg.
+- Conception is most probable if when the sperm reaches the uterus, it meets with a viable egg.

-- This is logically most probable if sex happens when there is a viable egg in the uterus
+- This is logically most probable if a woman has sex when there is a viable egg in the uterus

 Chances of Getting Pregnant Before Your Period

-Can you get pregnant right before your period?
-For the sake of this question let us assume that this refers to the week leading up to the period.
-In this scenario we also need to assume that the woman in question is aware of her period cycle.
+Can a woman get pregnant right before her period?
+For the sake of this question, let us assume that this refers to the week leading up to the period.
+In this scenario, we also need to assume that the woman in question is aware of her period cycle.

 In that case, unless she is ovulating in that week, it is highly unlikely that sex that takes place during that week will lead to conception.
 Typically, a woman’s most fertile period to get pregnant is the period lasting from five days before her ovulation to ovulation itself.
 Unless this time matches with the week before her period, fertilization cannot happen.
-The rare cases where this can happen are when a woman has a very short cycle of about 19-22 days, where it is possible that sex before periods can cause pregnancy.
+The rare case where this can happen is when a woman has a very short cycle of about 19-22 days, where it is possible that sex before periods can lead to a pregnancy.

-If you are trying to get pregnant and are wondering “can I get pregnant after ovulation but before my period?”
-Yes, you can, the chances are low, but not impossible.
+If you are trying to get pregnant and are wondering, ’Can I get pregnant after ovulation but before my period?’, the answer is yes, you can.
+While the chances are low, it is certainly not impossible.

-Is it possible to get pregnant during period?
-Well, this all depends on the woman, the length of her period, its regularity and the time of her ovulation.
+Is it possible for a woman to get pregnant during her periods?
+Well, this depends on the woman, the length of her period, its regularity and the time of her ovulation.

-- If your time between cycles is short (approximately 20 – 23 days)
+- The time between your cycles is short (approximately 20-23 days).

-- If you ovulate at around the 10-12 day of your cycle
+- You ovulate around the 10th to 12th day of your cycle.

 In all these situations, the sperm that has entered your body during sex while having a period can fertilize an egg and you can get pregnant.